-We also recorded \$376, \$281 and \$254 of stock-based compensation expense related to our Amended and Restated 1997 Employee Stock Purchase Plan during fiscal years 2022, 2021 and 2020, respectively.
+We also recorded \$451, \$376 and \$281 of stock-based compensation expense related to our Second Amended and Restated Employee Stock Purchase Plan ("ESPP") during fiscal years 2023, 2022 and 2021, respectively.

-Tax benefit for income taxes associated with stock-based compensation during fiscal years 2022, 2021 and 2020 was \$(1,744), \$(2,304) and \$(6,796), respectively.
+Tax benefit for income taxes associated with stock-based compensation during fiscal years 2023, 2022 and 2021 was \$(2,330), \$(1,744) and \$(2,304), respectively.

-Accumulated Other Comprehensive Income (Loss), Net of Tax
+Accumulated Other Comprehensive (Loss) Income, Net of Tax

-Accumulated other comprehensive income (loss), net of tax is a component of stockholders' equity included in the accompanying consolidated balance sheets and includes, as applicable, the effective portion of changes in the fair value of our cash flow hedges and the changes in fair value of our marketable securities.
+Accumulated other comprehensive (loss) income, net of tax is a component of stockholders' equity included in the accompanying consolidated balance sheets and includes, as applicable, the effective portion of changes in the fair value of our cash flow hedges and the changes in fair value of our marketable securities.

-The changes in the balances of each component of accumulated other comprehensive income (loss), net of tax are as follows:
+The changes in the balances of each component of accumulated other comprehensive (loss) income, net of tax are as follows: